 Check out all the places I’ve been visiting in County Kildare.

-Only twenty minutes drive from Carlow Town is located a stunning 12th Century Castle.
-Kilkea Castle is one of the oldest inhabited castles in Ireland.
-It was a medieval stronghold of the Fitzgeralds, earls of Kildare.
-Kilkea Castle is located in the small village of Kilkea, in County Kildare, 5 km northwest of Castledermot, the […]Read More
+Only twenty minutes drive from Carlow Town is located a stunning 12th Century Kilkea Castle.
+It is one of the oldest inhabited castles in Ireland.
+And, it was a medieval stronghold of the Fitzgeralds, earls of Kildare.
+The Castle is located in the small village of Kilkea, in County Kildare.
+It is 5 km northwest […]Read More

 The small town of Castledermot in County Kildare was originally called ‘Diseart Diarmad’; meaning ‘Dermot’s Hermitage’.
 This was once a very important ecclesiastical center and there are many fine ruins in the area.
 These include the remains of a Round Tower and High Crosses, an Abbey – a Franciscan Friary and Kilkea Castle is also […]Read More